chrisrobison/crblog/blog/md/font-design.md

 # Font Fundamentals: The Vital Role of Font Choice in Web and Mobile Design

+I hate starting out a new post (or letter or email, you get the picture).
+I never know how to break the ice, get the ball rolling.
+I get in my head and start overthinking things: "How technical should I go?", "Will they be reading this on their phones or desktop?" or "Should I start with a joke?
+But in the end, I usually churn out something I would turn in to my 11th grade English teachers;, a passable attempt but we both know I could do better.
+Well, look at that.
+I'm a paragraph in and very off topic.
+Let me start over....

 As digital experiences continue to evolve, the choice of fonts in web and mobile design plays a pivotal role in shaping user engagement and readability.
-The concept of optical sizing, a design practice where typefaces are tailored for different display sizes, is especially crucial in this context.
-Let's delve into why font choice matters and how you can implement it effectively in your designs.

-Before diving into the specifics of font choice in digital design, let's establish a foundation by understanding some font fundamentals.
+We now live in a world where we are constantly bombarded with information.
+How can you stand out among all the other billboards, ads, and images?
+By choosing the right typeface, font and design to respresent *your* information.
+In this article I'll give a short history of print and delve into why your font choice can make or break your project.

+I must admit, when I started to write this article I thought it was going to be a quick and easy how-to on the use of some of the more modern font technologies such as variable fonts and color fonts.
+But as I started writing it just kept expanding, I should probably break this up into multiple posts.
+We all need to remember how important the right font choice can be to getting our message across.
 Typography is not just about choosing a pretty typeface; it's about communication, readability, and enhancing the user experience.

 ## Font Vocabulary